pyroscope/pimp-my-box/README.md

 FlexGet is just installed ready to be used, for full operation a configuration file located in `~/.config/flexget/config.yml` must be added (see the [cookbook](http://flexget.com/wiki/Cookbook)).
-A cronjob is provided too (called every 11 minutes), but only starts to do something meaningful after you add that configuration file.
+A cronjob is provided too (called every 11 minutes), but only starts to actually call FlexGet
+*after* you add that configuration file.
 Look into the files `~/.config/flexget/flexget.log` and `~/.config/flexget/flexget-cron.log` to diagnose any problems.

-ruTorrent, if enabled, is available at `https://my-box.example.com/rutorrent/`.
+ruTorrent, if enabled, is available at `https://my-box.example.com/rutorrent/` (use you own domain or IP in that URL).

 ### Installing and Updating ruTorrent